SunLiveMatrix/playplus/manager/README.md

 follow along, if you ever get stuck or out of sync with the tutorial you can check out the corresponding branch or commit to "catch up".

-- Intro: project scope & design brief
+- Intro: project unlock & design brief

 [checkpoint: branch `0-start`]